 How We Got Started

-When we founded Grassroots Change in 2009, we were moved by the need to nurture authentic grassroots public health movements.
+When we founded Grassroots Change in 2009, we were moved by the need to nurture authentic public health movements.
 We also recognized the growing threat of preemption to grassroots movements on issues such as nutrition, tobacco control, agriculture, gun violence, and environmental justice.
-Since then, we’ve worked at the intersection of grassroots power and preemption by providing deep experience and understanding about how opponents undermine local control and how grassroots leaders can overcome these obstacles to build effective movements for change.
+We’ve worked at the intersection of grassroots power and preemption by providing deep expertise on how grassroots leaders can overcome these obstacles to build effective movements for change.

 What We Do